xiaohongchen1991/krylov-solvers/README.md

     V x(3, 0.0);
     solver(b, x);

-## Config solver parameters
+## Configure solver parameters

 Each solver class defines a nested struct "param".
-One way to config solver is to pass a param struct into its constructor. e.g.
+One way to configure solver is to pass a param struct into its constructor. e.g.

     typename ublas::gmres<M>::param p;
     p.tol = 1e-8;